raspberrypilearning/networking-lessons/lesson-3/lesson.md

 - Setting up one Raspberry Pi to be a DHCP server
 - Use other Raspberry Pis to get IP addresses from the server
 - Testing the network

-For the majority of the lesson, it is suggested that work is carried out by students in pairs.
-The Ethernet hub or switch should remain completely isolated, without any Ethernet cables connecting it into the main school network.

 ## Lesson introduction